 We discuss this in more detail further down the page.
 Remember that you will need to be able to make monthly payments, not just now but also in the long term.

 Once you have a figure in mind, you can head over to our mortgage comparison page to find out which mortgage deals could be best for you and arrange to talk to an expert for free mortgage advice.

 In the chart below you can see the typical range of mortgage that could be available.
 The higher the amount you need on this scale, the less likely it is to be possible.

-What affects how much I can borrow on a mortgage?
+What other factors will impact how much I can borrow?

 If each lender is different, how should I use this mortgage calculator?

 Our mortgage calculator can give you a pretty accurate estimation of what will be available to you and will show you 3 outcomes which represent a lower, medium and higher chance of success.

 Many of our customers regularly achieve the highest loan amounts available so don’t be put off if you think you need to max out your possible mortgage size.

 How to calculate your salary, bonuses, commission and overtime when using our how much can I borrow mortgage calculator

 If you want to get the most accurate answer then you can follow these extra hints and tips or simply speak to one of our experts for free mortgage advice.